Prashant-desune/Prashant-desune/README.md

 <td>
   - About me🌸 -
 <pre>
--🌱 I’m currently learning Python for data science
+-🌱 I’m currently learning Full-Stack WEB-DEVELOPMENT
 - 👯 I’m looking to collaborate  on C++, Web Development and Python
 - 🤔 I’m looking for help with Data Science
 - 💬 Ask me about Python, Web Development and related to tech